AlexGustafsson/practical-factorization-comparison/README.md

 A modification of the above Trial Division that halves the needed time.

 ```
-def TrialDivision(N)
+def TrialDivision(n)
     f = 3
-    while N is divisable by 2
+    while n is divisible by 2
         2 is a factor.
-Divide N by 2
+Divide n by 2
-    while N > 1
+    while n > 1
-        if N is divisable by f
+        if n is divisible by f
             f is a factor.
-Divide N by f
+Divide n by f
         else
             increment f by 2
 ```